 - referrals to HIV testing and treatment services

-- help to stop injecting drugs, including access to drug treatment (such as opioid substitution therapy (OST)) and encouragement to switch to safer drug taking practices
+- help to stop injecting drugs, including access to drug treatment (such as opioid substitution therapy) and encouragement to switch to safer drug taking practices

-- other health and welfare services (including condom provision).2
+- other health and welfare services (including condom provision).3

 How are needle and syringe programmes delivered?

-Fixed NSP sites are typically located where there is an open drug scene (where drugs are bought and sold openly).
+Fixed sites are typically located where the drugs are bought and sold openly.
 They are normally converted shops or offices and have a reception area for clients where they give out new, and receive used, injecting equipment.

-At fixed sites, it is easier to offer additional services such as healthcare alongside testing and counselling for HIV and other blood-borne viruses.4
+At fixed sites, it is easier to offer additional services such as healthcare alongside testing and counselling for HIV and other blood-borne viruses.5

-Mobile NSPs operate from a van or bus with needles and syringes distributed through a door or window.
-Some large mobile NSP sites act like fixed sites with testing and other healthcare services also available.
+Mobile programmes operate from a van or bus with needles and syringes distributed through a door or window.
+Some large mobile programmes act like fixed sites with testing and other healthcare services also available.

-Other mobile NSPs run in conjunction with fixed sites.
-In these instances, the fixed site is typically located in an area with high numbers of PWID with the mobile NSP focussing on harder to reach or smaller populations.4
+Others run in conjunction with fixed sites.
+In these instances, the fixed site is typically located in an area with high numbers of peopel who inject drugs with the mobile NSP focussing on harder to reach or smaller populations.6

-Mobile NSPs can be more accessible than fixed NSPs and often face less opposition than sites such as the Insite facility in Vancouver, Canada.5
+Mobile programmes can be more accessible than fixed sites and often face less opposition than fixed sites such as the Insite facility in Vancouver, Canada.7

-Outreach programmes take many forms including mobile units (such as a van or bus), backpacking services on the street or even home deliveries.6
+Outreach programmes take many forms including mobile units (such as a van or bus), backpacking services on the street or even home deliveries.8

-They typically operate where there is a shortage of funding for NSPs.
-For example, it is the preferred method of delivery in Haryana, India, where peer educators reach out to PWID who do not openly buy or sell drugs.7
+They typically operate where there is a shortage of funding for needle and syringe programmes.
+For example, it is the preferred method of delivery in Haryana, India, where peer educators reach out to people who inject drugs who do not openly buy or sell drugs.9

-Some outreach NSPs exist to complement fixed or mobile NSPs where PWID are not engaging with established services.
-Outreach workers are tasked with encouraging PWID to use existing fixed or mobile sites.4
+Some outreach programmes exist to complement fixed or mobile NSPs where injecting drug users are not engaging with established services.
+Outreach workers are tasked with encouraging people who inject drugs to use existing fixed or mobile sites.10

 Syringe vending machines

-The machines are typically mounted on the outside walls of fixed NSP sites.
+The machines are typically mounted on the outside walls of fixed sites.
 They are also installed in places where needles and syringes are hard to access.
-Most provide needles and syringes 24 hours a day, 7 days a week.4
+Most provide needles and syringes 24 hours a day, 7 days a week.12

-However, pharmacy-based NSPs are very limited in low-income countries.
-Even where they do exist, some pharmacists are reluctant to sell needles and syringes to PWID or deal with their disposal.9 Moreover, they rarely offer education and additional healthcare services.4
+However, they are very limited in low-income countries.
+Even where they do exist, some pharmacists are reluctant to sell needles and syringes or deal with their disposal.14 Moreover, they rarely offer education and additional healthcare services.15

 Asia and the Pacific

 17 countries and territories in Asia implement NSPs.
-In Cambodia, Mongolia, the Philippines and Thailand, NSP provision exists on a very small scale.
-In others, NSP provision has nearly doubled since 2012, such as in Malaysia and Australia.
-Despite progress in some countries, Bangladesh, China, Pakistan and Vietnam have reported declines in NSP provision since 2012.
-For example, Vietnam has dropped the number of needles distributed per PWID from 180 in 2012 to 98 in 2014.10
+In Cambodia, Mongolia, the Philippines and Thailand, provision exists on a very small scale.
+In others, provision has nearly doubled since 2012, such as in Malaysia and Australia.
+Despite progress in some countries, Bangladesh, China, Pakistan and Vietnam have reported a decline in the number of programmes since 2012.
+Vietnam has dropped the number of needles distributed from 180 per person who injects drugs in 2012 to 98 in 2014.18

 NSPs in Asia are delivered in a number of ways.
-In some places, fixed NSPs have been integrated with other facilities such as health clinics and pharmacies.
-In Laos, there is just one community-based NSP, on the border with Vietnam.11 NSP coverage is still too low to have a significant impact on HIV prevalence among PWID, with a lack of human resources, inflexible hours and harsh drug policies cited as barriers to their access.12 10
+In some places, fixed sites have been integrated with other facilities such as health clinics and pharmacies.
+In Laos, there is just one community-based programme on the border with Vietnam.19 NSP coverage is still too low to have a significant impact on HIV prevalence among injecting drug users, with a lack of human resources, inflexible hours and harsh drug policies cited as barriers to their access.20 21

-In the Pacific (Oceania), Australia and New Zealand are the only countries that have figures on PWID, and both provide NSP services.
-In fact, they have one of the highest NSP coverage rates in the world.
-Political support and public funding for harm reduction services has helped to keep HIV transmission from unsafe injecting very low.10
+In the Pacific (Oceania), Australia and New Zealand are the only countries that have figures on people who inject drugs, and both provide NSP services.
+In fact, they have one of the highest coverage rates in the world.
+Political support and public funding for harm reduction services has helped to keep HIV transmission from unsafe injecting very low.22

 Eastern Europe and Central Asia

 All 29 countries and territories in Eastern Europe and Central Asia have NSPs, although there is a huge disparity in the number available in each country.
-For example, there are 1,667 in Ukraine but only two in Albania.10 A report by the Eurasian Harm Reduction Network estimated that only 10% of PWID in Eastern Europe and 33% of PWID in Central Asia are able to access NSPs.13
+For example, there are 1,667 in Ukraine but only two in Albania.23 A report by the Eurasian Harm Reduction Network estimated that only 10% of people who inject drugs in Eastern Europe and 33% in Central Asia are able to access these services.24

 Since 2012, Bosnia and Herzegovina, Croatia and Ukraine have scaled up their NSP provision, but large drops have been recorded in Poland.
-Coverage remains very low across the region, with the lowest number of syringes distributed per PWID (50).10
+Coverage remains very low across the region, with the lowest number of syringes distributed per injecting drug user (50).25

-The political reaction to harm reduction services in the area continues to be hostile, forcing many NSPs to close.
-This severely affected Hungary, where its largest NSP was shut down, reducing the number of clean needles available in the country by around 40%.14
+The political reaction to harm reduction services in the area continues to be hostile, forcing many services to close.
+This severely affected Hungary, where its largest programme was shut down, reducing the number of clean needles available in the country by around 40%.26

 Western and Central Europe and North America

-Generally, NSPs are widely available across Western and Central Europe and utilise fixed sites, pharmacy-based services, vending machines, outreach and mobile services.15 The number of syringes distributed per PWID is generally around the 200 mark, as recommended by the WHO.
-However, some countries, including Germany, do not rank as providing high coverage due to a lack of data processing despite a high number of NSPs (1,000).10
+The number of syringes distributed per person who injects drugs is generally around the 200 mark, as recommended by the WHO.
+However, some countries, including Germany, do not rank as providing high coverage due to a lack of data processing despite a high number of NSPs (1,000).28

-Barriers to NSP access in the region include PWID under the age of 18 being denied services, undocumented migrants not being reached, and rural areas having underdeveloped services available.10
+Barriers to access in the region include under 18s being denied services, undocumented migrants not being reached, and rural areas having underdeveloped services.29

-NSPs are available in both the United States and Canada, but estimates of coverage are limited.
-The most recent estimates from 2010 found that only roughly 23 syringes were distributed per PWID per year.15
+NSPs are available in both the United States of America (USA) and Canada, but estimates of coverage are limited.
+The most recent estimates from 2010 found that only 23 syringes were distributed per person who injects drugs per year.30

-Only five countries in this region operate NSP programmes, with Brazil providing the most (between 150-450 sites).
-Argentina, Mexico, Paraguay and Uruguay make up the remaining four countries, however it is thought that NSP services are being scaled back in all countries as a result of declining injecting drug use in the region.10
+Only five countries in this region operate these programmes, with Brazil providing the most (between 150 and 450 sites).
+Argentina, Mexico, Paraguay and Uruguay make up the remaining four countries, however it is thought these services are being scaled back in all countries as a result of declining injecting drug use in the region.32

 The Middle East and North Africa

-NSP service coverage throughout MENA is thought to be extremely limited and remains too low to have a positive impact on the transmission of HIV and other blood-borne viruses.19
+Coverage throughout MENA is thought to be extremely limited and remains too low to have a positive impact on the transmission of HIV and other blood-borne viruses.35

-Data regarding people who inject drugs in the Caribbean is sparse, with reliable data only available for Puerto Rico and the Dominican Republic.
-They are the only two countries in the region that have NSPs.10
+Data regarding people who inject drugs in the Caribbean are sparse, with reliable data only available for Puerto Rico and the Dominican Republic.
+They are the only two countries in the region that have NSPs.40

 NSPs have been available in Puerto Rico since 2007, with six operating as of 2014.
-They have contributed to a 17.1% reduction in HIV infections as a result of unsafe injecting between 2007 and 2011.10 The Dominican Republic opened its first NSP in 2012, and between June and December that year it distributed 4,000 new syringes.22
+Between 2007 and 2011, they led to a 17.1% reduction in HIV infections as a result of unsafe injecting.41 The Dominican Republic opened its first programme in 2012, and between June and December that year it distributed 4,000 new syringes.42

 Barriers to accessing needle and syringe programmes

-Legal age restrictions for accessing NSPs in some countries prevent PWID under 18 years old from accessing these services despite evidence that people now start injecting drugs at an earlier age.24 Mandatory detention of PWID in drug detention centres in countries such as China is also a barrier to accessing NSPs.25
+Legal age restrictions for accessing NSPs in some countries prevent access to people who inject drugs under 18 years old, despite evidence that people now start injecting drugs at an earlier age.45

-For example, in December 2011, the United States Congress reinstated a federal ban on funding for both domestic and international NSPs, marginalising existing programmes away from mainstream policy and funding.30 In Canada, a lack of federal support means NSPs are typically delivered by NGOs, civil society groups, provinces and territories, with service numbers varying dramatically between and within provinces.10
+For example, in December 2011, the United States Congress reinstated a federal ban on funding for both domestic and international NSPs, marginalising existing programmes away from mainstream policy and funding.51 In Canada, a lack of federal support means that NSPs are typically delivered by NGOs, civil society groups, provinces and territories, with service numbers varying dramatically between and within provinces.52

-Russia doesn't provide state funding for NSPs with officials maintaining that they increase injecting drug use despite evidence to the contrary.31 However, international donors are funding a number of NSPs in cities across the country.32
+Russia doesn't provide state funding for NSPs with officials maintaining that they increase injecting drug use despite evidence to the contrary.53 However, international donors are funding a number of programmes in cities across the country.54

-Some countries suffer from the withdrawal of international funding for NSPs.
-For example, NSPs have proved highly successful in Romania, contributing to limiting HIV prevalence to 1% among PWID.
-However, since joining the European Union, the World Bank no longer classifies Romania as a developing country making it ineligible for a number of international grants, threatening a funding crisis.33
+Some countries have suffered from the withdrawal of international funding.
+For example, NSPs have proved highly successful in Romania, limiting HIV prevalence to 1% among people who inject drugs.
+However, since joining the European Union, the World Bank no longer classifies Romania as a developing country making it ineligible for a number of international grants, threatening a funding crisis.55

 Physical and geographical barriers

 In other places, access to NSPs is limited by geographical distance, particularly in remote and rural areas.
-Indeed, a number of studies have shown that PWID who live in close proximity to NSPs are more likely to use them.34
+A number of studies have shown that people who inject drugs who live in close proximity to programmes are more likely to use them.56

-Even where they are in reach, many sites have restricted opening hours, long waiting times, insufficient resources (including needle and syringe supplies) as well as inadequately trained medical personnel.15 24 34
+Even where they are in reach, many sites have restricted opening hours, long waiting times, insufficient resources (including needle and syringe supplies) as well as inadequately trained medical personnel.57 58 59

 Photo credit: ©iStock.com/Dougall_Photography